Arcadian Cults of the Mistresses: Kore and Despoina

 According to ancient Greek mythology, Kore (Ancient Greek: κόρη), whose name translates to "Maiden", was the first born daughter of Demeter.
 Following the abduction of Kore by the Underworld God, Hades, Demeter went in desperate search for her lost daughter, who would later come to be known as Persephone (Ancient Greek: Περσεφονη).
 In Arcadia, however, it appears to have been more common to refer to this daughter of Demeter as Kore or through various other epithets.

 According to the Arcadian version of Demeter's mythology, whilst Demeter was searching for Kore she was assaulted by Poseidon, resulting in the birth of her second-born daughter Despoina (as well as a son named Arion).
 Kore and Despoina were known together with their mother Demeter as Despoinai, "the Mistresses", or Megalai Theai, "Great Goddesses".
 Sometimes Demeter's daughters are conflated by ancient and modern writers; however, Arcadian cults infer that there was a clear a differentiation.
 Pausanias, for example, explains:“whereas the real name of the Maid [Kore] is Persephone, as Homer and Pamphos before him say in their poems, the real name of the Mistress [Despoina] I am afraid to write to the uninitiated.”
-This indicates that Despoina's true name was restricted to those initiated into the Arcadian mystery cults and thus alludes scholars today.
+This indicates that Despoina's true name was restricted to those initiated into the Arcadian mystery cults and thus eludes scholars today.

 Pausanias claims that Despoina was worshipped more than any other deity by the Arcadians, making her a significant figure in the region's religious history.
 The first written record of her name dates to the closing of the third century BCE at her sanctuary in Lykosura; outside of Arcadia Despoina's name only appears after the Hellenistic period.

 Unlike her sister Kore, Despoina does not appear to have been associated with agriculture and the seasons; instead, what little is known about points towards an affiliation with animals.
 For example, iconography survives depicting cult participants wearing animal masks or images of misanthropic beings performing cult activities.
 This association marks Despoina as more similar to Artemis, the goddess of the hunt and wilderness, who accompanies her in iconography from Lykosura; furthermore, Despoina's name appears in the Arcadian sanctuary of Artemis Lykoatis in Lykoa.
 In the 1980s Loucas posoted that Despoina's secret name and identity was in fact that of Artemis, although others have contested this idea since.

 According to Pausanias, deer were especially sacred to Despoina.

 Animals would be sacrificed to Despoina, although rather than having their throat cut (as was customary in many ancient Greek cults), limbs were severed from torsos.